zosko/iNavTelemetry/README.md

 https://apps.apple.com/us/app/inav-telemetry/id1543244904

 # What is iNavTelemetry
 Its application to read telementry from iNav flight controllers.
-Designed for iPhone/iPad.
-Later maybe for other devices.
+Designed for Apple devices like iPhone / iPad / MacOS.
+Later maybe for others.

 You can watch other realtime on iPhone/iPad or web: https://deadpan-rightful-aunt.glitch.me